 In addition to the swimming and hanging out, we went to the Woods Hole Science Aquarium, run by the National Marine Fisheries Service.
 It was a fairly small aquarium, when compared to something like the New England Aquarium in Boston.
 But what was really cool about this one was that once you had walked through the main gallery of the aquarium, you could go up some stairs and walk around *behind* the tanks, seeing how everything worked behind the scenes.
-They had some extra exhibits, and you could see how the tanks were opened to take fish out, or put food in.
+They had some extra exhibits, and you could see how the tanks were opened to take fish out, or put food in and were fitted with some high quality biorb heater to keep the fish water warm.
 Very cool.
 They also had some seals in a pool out in front of the aquarium, and we were there while they were feeding the seals.
 The girls loved watching the seals swim around, come up for food, and splash in the water.

 Since we had our own kitchen(s) at the resort, we bought most of our food and prepared it at the resort.
 We did go out for a few meals, however.
 One of my favorites was lunch at Mary Ellen’s Portuguese Bakery in Falmouth.
 It was a tiny little place attached to the back of a Dairy Queen, with a counter and stools, and some small tables for seating.
 The four of us sat at stools up at the counter.
 I enjoyed a Portuguese omelette with linguica and Portuguese cheese, with grilled home fries and Portuguese bread toast, while Rebecca had the pork cacoila with rice.
 Catherine stuck to the grilled cheese sandwich and fries.
 The food was delicious – the flavors of the omelette were sublime.